Vorlonhomeworld/BBCL/7 Hello, Lisp, part 2.md

 ### Other directives for formats

 That's not the only directive that Common Lisp has for printing statements either!
-Common Lisp is happy to print in 10-based (decimal), all we have to do is ask for it:
+Common Lisp is happy to print in 10-based numbers (decimal), all we have to do is ask for it:

 ```